Erfurt: Where to Stay

 Youth hostels, camping

-Erfurt has two youth hostels: the Jugendherberge Hochheimerstrasse in the southern part of the city near the end station of tram line 5, and the Lutherpark Protestant youth, recreational, and meeting center on the city's outskirts.
+Erfurt's official DJH youth hostel is the Jugendherberge Hochheimerstrasse in the southern part of the city, near the end station of tram line 5.

 For camping, try Erfurt am See in suburban Kühnhausen, which is an 11-minute ride by commuter train from Erfurt's main railroad station.
 You can book online with Erfurt am See's German-language e-form.